mlafeldt/rdd.py/README.md

 rdd.py
 ======

-rdd.py is a Python implementation of the [Readability API].
+rdd.py is a Python implementation of the [Readability Shortener API].

 Client Usage